hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

+# 24_5_29
+### ICSE24 | SCVHunter: Smart Contract Vulnerability Detection Based on Heterogeneous Graph Attention Network
+* Motivation: This work aims to detect the flaws of smart contract at the level of source code.
+* Main Idea: The author converts the contract to a heterogeneous semantic graph, and detects flaw on it by machine learning technology.
+* Challenge: How to extract the semantic information from the contract.
+* Solution: The author designs a IR, CGIR, to extract to captrue the contract and data information.
+* Approach: The author achieves their ideas by developing SCVHunter.
+SCVHunter convert the sourc code to CGIR and generates the heterogeneous semantic graph from it.
+Then SCVHunter adopts graph neural network to detect flaws of contracts.
+* Evaluation: The author evaluates the SCVHunter on four vulnerabilitis, reentrancy, block info dependency, nested call, and transaction state dependency vulnerabilities.
+It achieves  accuracies of 93.72%, 91.07%, 85.41%, and 87.37% for these vulnerabilities.

 # 24_5_22
 ### SP24 | POMABuster: Detecting Price Oracle Manipulation Attacks in Decentralized Finance
 * Motivation: This work aims to detect the price oracle manipulation attacks (POMA) in the defi ecosystem.